Did you know that there are way more Starbucks hot chocolate options than are written on the regular menu?

 If you can't wait to have a peppermint hot chocolate, you can also ask the barista to add a couple of pumps of peppermint syrup to your Frappuccino for an ice-y drink that tastes like Christmas.

 What Can I Add To Starbucks Hot Chocolate Drinks?

 Now that we’ve delved into what’s in Starbucks hot chocolate, we can dive into what exactly you can add to your hot chocolates on your next Starbucks run.

 To shake things up, it is key to remember these customization options.

 Size Is Key

 Each Starbucks drink from the regular menu comes in one of a few different cup sizes.
 The list from smallest to largest, includes:

-Knowing what size each cup is can be vital, especially for those looking to add extra syrups; it can help you avoid going overboard and getting something a little too sweet.
+Knowing what each Starbucks cup size is can be vital, especially for those looking to add extra syrups; it can help you avoid going overboard and getting something a little too sweet.

 Starbucks has a wide range of milk types to aid customers with allergies or different preferences.
 The kinds of milk available typically include: